Video Content Marketing: Strategy and Examples

 6. Plan the creation of your videos

-It's also worth taking some time to create an editorial schedule specifically for your video content.
+It's also worth thinking about creating an editorial schedule specifically for your video content.
+In this editorial schedule, create at least 4 columns:

 • The resources you have at your disposal: think about your technical needs (filming equipment such as a microphone or a camera, or a specific editing tool), but also human needs (people in charge of scripts, storyboards, subtitles, and also a cameraman, video editor, motion designer...)

-• Shooting, editing and posting dates: the main point of creating an editorial schedule is to ensure you can get things done on schedule!
+• Shooting, editing and posting dates: the main point of building an editorial schedule is to ensure you can get things done on schedule!
 With a clear idea of your production and promotion timelines, you’ll be able to stay on track for hitting your video goals.

 “So how much time does it take to create a good video?”